bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 prominent:

-* [Lift web framework](http://liftweb.net/) - Lift is a web framework that has cherry-picked some of the best from existing frameworks and added some novelties of its own to harness the capabilities of the Scala programming language.
+* [Lift web framework](http://liftweb.net/) - Lift is a web framework that has cherry-picked some of the best ideas from existing frameworks and added some novelties of its own to harness the capabilities of the Scala programming language.
     * Lazy page loading